“Sunset and Moonrise on the Great Chief” or “the Ruling Spirit of the Columbia”

 It depicts a rock formation that appears to be the profile of a Native Chief in full regalia (look at the shadowed section of rock to the left of the sunset-lit arch – can you see a profile of a face?!)

 As part of our mission, the Wenatchee Valley Museum & Cultural Center makes efforts to conserve the thousands of items in our collection for generations to come.
 The painting “Sunset and Moonrise of the Great Chief, of the Ruling Spirit of the Columbia” is one item in our collection that is especially exciting due to its unique history and it is in need of conservation.
 Over the past 125 years of its life, the painting has darkened and is in need of conservation to bring it back to its former vibrant glory.

 In addition to the restoration of the painting and frame, we need to raise money for professional transportation costs.
 These pieces must be transported professionally with the utmost care to ensure no damage occurs in the handling process.
-We will contract with one of the best museum art moving companies around, and trust that they will be able to deliver back to us our spectacular collections piece and help us hang it for all to see.
+We are contracting with one of the best museum art moving companies around, and trust that they will be able to deliver back to us our spectacular collections piece and help us hang it for all to see.

 Click here to contribute with a credit card online, send your donation to Wenatchee Valley Museum & Cultural Center, 127 S Mission, Wenatchee, WA 98801, or call us for more information at 509-888-6240.
 Your contribution to this project is greatly appreciated.